IT employees rue lesser pay hike even as companies show good growth

+ALSO READIT employees rue lesser pay hike even as companies show good growth Freer hand likely in hiring contract workers for ancillary businesses To attract talent, L&T Tech hikes fresher salary 25% to about Rs 400,000 Share of digital services in Indian IT export revenue to double by 2020 May Day: Nitin Gadkari demands better facilities for unorganised workers

-As the world celebrates International Labour Day, acknowledging worker rights, Indian information technology workers are observing a struggle of a different kind – seeking respectable salary increments.
+As the world celebrates Labour Day, acknowledging labour rights, the Indian information technology workers are observing a struggle of a different kind – seeking respectful salary increments.

 The IT industry was projected to give a single-digit increment of 9.6 per cent for 2018, according to the Aon salary increase survey.
 However, employees working with major IT firms in India rue that the average salary hike they have received has been less than five per cent and in even many cases there have been no hikes at all.